natete/DrupalDevDays-Ionic-Workshop/README.md

 ### 1.4 Installing Android SDK (You won't need this until last step)

 You can install Android Studio which has Android SDK files in it or just install the command line tools.
+(You must have Java installed)

 ##### Using Linux